Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Experiments

 \subsection{Rate-Distortion Performance}

 We plot the R-D points achieved by the proposed Bits-to-Photon (B2P) and compared methods in Fig.~\ref{fig:rate-distortion}.
 As shown by the PSNR evaluation, images rendered by our method from our decoded bit-stream have more pixel-level fidelity to the ground truth images rendered from the mesh, with over 4 dB improvements in PSNR at the same level of bit-rate over the compared methods.
-We also show the results using LPIPS as the distortion metric, which is more sensitive to texture similarity and more tolerant to pixel-wise difference.
+We also show the results using LPIPS \cite{zhang2018unreasonable} as the distortion metric, which is more sensitive to texture similarity and more tolerant to pixel-wise difference.
 Despite the disadvantage of Gaussian based renderer over OpenGL in terms of sharpness, our method still achieves better rate-distortion tradeoffs.
-We note that, from the R-D curves presented, B2P with $\lambda=20$ (orange points) is not an appropriate choice, yielding higher rates at similar quality compared to $\lambda=10$.
-In Fig.~\ref{fig:visual_thuman} and \ref{fig:visual_8i}, we demonstrate better visual quality with finer facial details, sharper edges and higher contrast at a lower bit-rate, compared to G-PCC.
+In Fig.~\ref{fig:visual_thuman} and \ref{fig:visual_8i}, we demonstrate better visual quality with finer facial details, sharper edges and higher contrast at a lower bit-rate, compared to G-PCC, 3DAC, an SAC.